 On my blog, I add narrative to the images — something I feel strongly about, since selective use of photographs in social media today can paint a different picture than reality.
 I want to add that honest perspective on parenthood, my thoughts as I release the camera shutter, or insights as I reflect back on photos while editing.

 And my family?
-Our six-year-old son is devilishly smart, has a beautiful imagination, and always looks before he leaps.
-Our three-year-old daughter has absolutely no fear, gives the best dive-bomb hugs, and is the most likely to trip and skin her knee but quickly rebound with “I’m OK!!”.
-Our newest addition is as sweet and chill as a third child should be.
-My amazing, driven, and supportive husband encourages me to pick up the camera more (and like our kids, has piercing blue eyes that are so photo-worthy).
+Our son has a beautiful imagination, is wicked smart, and always runs, never walks.
+Our daughter is the most empathetic child, only wants to wear dresses, and is adding some spiciness to her sweet demeanor.
+Our littlest one is as chill and sweet as a third child should be, and she always keeps me laughing and is always getting into trouble.
+My husband is so supportive and encourages me to pick up the camera more (and like our kids, has piercing blue eyes that are so photo-worthy).
 My Nikon D750 is always at my side.

 Curious about what a session is like with me?
 Check out some FAQs about that here.